Welcome, Guest ( Login )

 Rhododendron 'Earl's Gold'

 The large rounded clusters of deep orange and gold buds open to sunny yellow, fragrant flowers that attract butterflies, bees, and hummingbirds in early spring atop the bare stems.
-Earl's Gold Deciduous Azalea, an Earl Summerville hybrid, develops into an upright to rounded, medium to large deciduous shrub well suited to bright woodland settings but will also thrive in full sun under good conditions.
-Like the Aromi hybrids, the Earl Summerville hybrids show excellent tolerance to the heat and humidity of the Southeastern US.
+Earl's Gold Deciduous Azalea, an Earl Sommerville hybrid, develops into an upright to rounded, medium to large deciduous shrub well suited to bright woodland settings but will also thrive in full sun under good conditions.
+Like the Aromi hybrids, the Earl Sommerville hybrids show excellent tolerance to the heat and humidity of the Southeastern US.
 Sometimes still fondly referred to as Wild Honeysuckle Bushes, these nativars will do best in an average moist, well-drained, fertile, acidic soil from partial shade to full sun conditions.
 Topdress with an organic mulch like pinestraw, a.k.a. pine needles, or pine bark.
 Item# 13290

 Grows To: 6-8'H x 4-6'W

-Outdoor Light: Full sun, Mostly sunny, Partial shade, Partial sun, Filtered shade
+Outdoor Light: Full sun, Mostly sunny, Part shade, Part sun, Filtered shade

 4.5 inch Pot / 20 fl.oz. / 591 ml